 Hi, I’m doing a web design course and since the Internet has huge variety of web pages, I can always find a web page that is pretty similar to what I roughly plan to do and get some inspiration.
 So, I want a program that is:

-A. The current page (all of it) of the address I entered in paragraph 1 (current ??" because if thing has changed since the download in paragraph 1 I rather see them and not the old version)
+1. The current page (all of it) of the address I entered in paragraph 1 (current ??" because if thing has changed since the save in paragraph 1 I rather see them and not the old version).